For 48 hours, the nation’s capital was gripped by chaos. Then everything changed.

 “If someone broke a window, I kept walking,” Redd said.
 “I was not going to be the person to tell a black angry person what they can and cannot do in the moment in a city that was built by black people.”

-Redd had a prosaic explanation of the cessation of looting as the week went on: By Monday night, most stores had boarded up their windows.
+Redd had a prosaic explanation of the cessation of looting as the week went on: By the next night, most stores had boarded up their windows.

 “Have you tried to take down a piece of plywood?”
 Redd said.
 “To be very candid, you’re going to need a crowbar.
 And we’re not out there with crowbars.”